cschleiden/azure-boards-markdown/marketplace/details.md

 ### Step 1

 From an [inherited process](https://www.visualstudio.com/en-us/docs/work/process/manage-process#create-an-inherited-process), select the work item type you want to customize.
 Then, from the _Layout_ tab, add a custom control.
-For a _Feature_ is looks like this:
+For a _Feature_ it looks like this:

 ![Add custom control](marketplace/install1.png)

 ### Step 2: Select __Markdown__ control

-Select the __Markdown__ control form the dropdown:
+Select the __Markdown__ control from the dropdown:

 ![Select Markdown control](marketplace/install2.png)

 ### Step 3: Configure __Markdown__ control

-From the _Options_ tab, select the backing Field.
-Here _Description_ was selected:
+From the _Options_ tab, select the backing field.
+For example, _Description_:

 ![Configure Markdown control](marketplace/install3.png)
-Optionally you can customize the minimum and maximum height.
+Optionally, you can customize the minimum and maximum  editor height.

 ### Step 4: Select _Markdown_ control